official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 “might be prepared to take part if she saw military action as inevitable”.
 Russia and China might “set aside their misgivings if sufficient attention were paid to their legal and

-110 Paper [draft] Cabinet Office, ‘Iraq: Conditions for Military Action’ attached to Minute McKane to Bowen, 16 July 2002, ‘Iraq’.
+[^110]: Paper [draft] Cabinet Office, ‘Iraq: Conditions for Military Action’ attached to Minute McKane to Bowen, 16 July 2002, ‘Iraq’.
-111 Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.
+[^111]: Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.
-112 Paper FCO, [undated], ‘Iraq: Legal Background’ attached to Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.
+[^112]: Paper FCO, [undated], ‘Iraq: Legal Background’ attached to Paper Cabinet Office, 8 March 2002,
-113 Minute McKane to Manning, 19 July 2002, ‘Iraq’.
+[^113]: Minute McKane to Manning, 19 July 2002, ‘Iraq’.
-114 Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.
+[^114]: Paper Cabinet Office, 19 July 2002, ‘Iraq: Conditions for Military Action’.

 47